10. Learn more about 34 countries, home to some 550 million people.

 2. Change your perspective on the world.

 1. You may already be near the finish line!
-Because LAS draws on courses from a number of departments and programs, students often find they have nearly completed the minor.
+Because LACLS draws on courses from a number of departments and programs, students often find they have nearly completed the minor.

-Please see the LAS Coordinator to discuss the Latin American Studies minor.
+Please see the LACLS Coordinator to discuss the Latin American, Caribbean, and Latino Studies minor.